Aliases for DDX20 Gene

 GeneCards Summary for DDX20 Gene

 DDX20 (DEAD-Box Helicase 20) is a Protein Coding gene.
 Diseases associated with DDX20 include Spinal Muscular Atrophy and Muscular Atrophy.
-Among its related pathways are mRNA Splicing - Major Pathway and Gene Expression.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and ATP-dependent RNA helicase activity.
+An important paralog of this gene is DDX3X.

 The SMN complex plays a catalyst role in the assembly of small nuclear ribonucleoproteins (snRNPs), the building blocks of the spliceosome.
 Thereby, plays an important role in the splicing of cellular pre-mRNAs.
 Most spliceosomal snRNPs contain a common set of Sm proteins SNRPB, SNRPD1, SNRPD2, SNRPD3, SNRPE, SNRPF and SNRPG that assemble in a heptameric protein ring on the Sm site of the small nuclear RNA to form the core snRNP.
 In the cytosol, the Sm proteins SNRPD1, SNRPD2, SNRPE, SNRPF and SNRPG are trapped in an inactive 6S pICln-Sm complex by the chaperone CLNS1A that controls the assembly of the core snRNP.
 Dissociation by the SMN complex of CLNS1A from the trapped Sm proteins and their transfer to an SMN-Sm complex triggers the assembly of core snRNPs and their transport to the nucleus.
 May also play a role in the metabolism of small nucleolar ribonucleoprotein (snoRNPs).